Skip to content

 Tipsy Midgie Whisky Bar

-Try to attend a Thursday night Distillery Discovery tasting event
+Try to attend their Thursday night distillery tasting event

 A date that involves doing something together rather than just sitting across a table.
 Lind and Lime in Leith runs distillery tours where you learn about gin production, taste a range of botanicals, make cocktails with the guides, and bottle your own gin to take home.
 The bottle you make together becomes a souvenir of the evening, which is corny but effective.
 Guide Annabel gets singled out in reviews for making the tour entertaining rather than educational-in-a-dry-way.
 The distillery space itself is sleek and modern, the Lind & Lime bottles are beautifully designed, and the whole thing takes about 90 minutes.
 Book in advance because tours have limited capacity and popular time slots sell out.
 Combine with dinner at Duthchas or drinks at Bittersweet, both within walking distance in Leith, and you've got a full evening that doesn't revolve around a single restaurant table.